poolborges/unicenta-pos/unicenta-installer/installer/README_Locales.txt

-Project: KrOS POS v4.5
+Project: uniCenta oPOS v4.5
 Topic:	README installer
 Author:	Jack Gerrard
 Date: 	1 January 2018

-Acknowledgement: The content of the language/Locale files are compiled from the efforts of uniCenta and KrOS POS Community Members.
+Acknowledgement: The content of the language/Locale files are compiled from the efforts of uniCenta and uniCenta oPOS Community Members.
 We appreciate and acknowledge everyone who has contributed to making this distribution possible.

 All files, including these Locale files, are made available under the GPL v3 License and within those terms must be passed on to any person who requests them